Kingsrook/qqq-frontend-core/.github/CODE_OF_CONDUCT.md

 ---

-**Note**: This repository is a core library component of the QQQ framework.
+**Note**: This repository is a frontend core library of the QQQ framework.
 For the complete community guidelines and enforcement, see the main QQQ repository: https://github.com/Kingsrook/qqq